rackerlabs/rackspace-how-to/content/rackspace-cdn/cdn-enable-amazon-s3-buckets-and-accelerate-your-website-with-rackspace-cdn.md

 closest to them.
 To set up Rackspace CDN for your static website, perform the following actions:

+**Note:** `yourBucket.s3.amazonaws.com` does not support automatic redirects to index.html.

 1. After your site is serving from Amazon S3, configure a new Rackspace CDN service.

    For information about creating a new Rackspace CDN service, see [Create a Rackspace CDN service](/how-to/create-a-rackspace-cdn-service).

 2. When you specify the origin, enter the URL of your Amazon S3 bucket as your origin domain.
 For example, `yourBucket.s3-website-yourBucketRegion.amazonaws.com`.
-(Choose http type and not https type, since s3 static site does not support https, also the yourBucket.s3.amazonaws.com does not support automatic redirect to index.html)
+Make sure to chose `http` type instead of `https` type.
+S3 static sites do not support `https`.

 3. Set the **Host Header** type to **Origin**.